 A summary of the overall requirements and of those in effect in the Department of Art and Art History:

-- Eligibility is contingent upon a 3.0 cumulative average, unless permission to enter the program is granted by the Committee on Honors and Experimental Programs.
+- Eligibility is contingent upon a 3.0 cumulative GPA by the end of the junior year or a 3.0 for the junior year alone, unless permission to enter the program is granted by the Committee on Honors and Experimental Programs.
 This committee will consider only proposals submitted by student and recommended by the Department.
 Honors in Art and Art History may not be undertaken by students engaged in practice teaching.

 - An admission to the program is granted when the Charles Center has determined the student's eligibility and when written proposals for research have been approved by all members of the faculty of Art and Art History.
 Students are expected to have sufficient prior study of the subject or area proposed for research, which should be so defined as to permit in-depth study.
 The recommended deadline for a fall honors program is the last day of classes of the second semester of the Junior Year.
 It must be submitted to the proposed advisor who will bring it before the Faculty for consideration at the next departmental meeting.